SATURDAY 11TH SEPTEMBER 2021

 AFTER THE RIDE

 When you finish the ride you must return to the finish line to check back in by riding under the start/finish arch, just as you did at the start of the ride.
 This is the system we use to ensure you have made it back safely.
 If we have not checked you back in when the ride is over we will contact you to ensure you are safe.
 If we cannot contact you your emergency contact will be used.
-Once you have crossed the finish line leave Caneland Park via the exit – do not remain in the park area.
 Please ride over these mats ONCE ONLY.

 - Purchase a bike tube which fits your bike tyre and carry this with you on Saturday

-- Attach ride number to front of bike
+- Securely attach ride number to front of bike with zip ties provided

 - Gather items for jersey pockets (phone, sunscreen, snacks, spare tubes etc)

 - Fill water bottle/s and place in bike